civol/HDLRuby/README.md

 end
 ```

 The description above is straight forward, but it would be necessary to rewrite it if another circuit with different bit width or coefficients is to be designed.
-Moreover, if the number of coefficient is large an error in the expression will be easy to make and hard to find.
+Moreover, if the number of coefficients is large an error in the expression will be easy to make and hard to find.
 A better approach would be to use a generic description of such a circuit as follows:

 ```ruby
 system :sumprod do |typ,coefs|